Synthroid: The Hardest Working Drug Around?

 - But it's an important gland.
 Your metabolism - the rate at which the body produces energy from nutrients and oxygen - is controlled by the thyroid hormone which is made by this gland.

-But when the thyroid doesn't make enough hormone, your metabolism can slow to a crawl and cause serious effects.
-This condition is known as hypothyroidism or underactive thyroid.
+- But things can go arwy when the thyroid doesn't make enough hormone.
+Your metabolism can slow to a crawl and cause a condition known as hypothyroidism -- or underactive thyroid.

 Low thyroid hormone production can lead to many unpleasant and dangerous side effects.
 Various organs in the body can be affected.

 - Weight gain

-- Fatigue, constant tired feeling
+- Fatigue, a constant tired feeling

 - Mood swings, confusion or depression

 - Being sensitive to cold temperatures